-Xenophon Contiades is Professor of Public Law and Social Security Law at the Panteion University of Social and Political Sciences and President of the Themistocles and Dimitris Tsatsos Foundation – Centre for European Constitutional Law (Athens, Greece).
+Xenophon Contiades is Professor of Public Law and Social Administration at the Panteion University of Social and Political Sciences and President of the Themistocles and Dimitris Tsatsos Foundation – Centre for European Constitutional Law (Athens, Greece).
 Convenor of the “Research Group on Constitution-Making and Constitutional Change” of the International Association of Constitutional Law.
 Member of the Scientific Council of the Dimitris Tsatsos Institute for European Constitutional Sciences (Germany).
 His work includes 23 books and over 150 articles in Greek, English, German and Italian journals and edited volumes.
 His most recent publications include the edited volumes:

 The Law and Legitimacy of Imposed Constitutions (with Richard Albert and Alkmene Fotiadou, Routledge 2019), The Foundations and Traditions of Constitutional Amendment (with Richard Albert and Alkmene Fotiadou, Hart Publishing 2017), Participatory Constitutional Change.
 The People as Amenders of the Constitution (with Alkmene Fotiadou, Routledge 2017), Constitutions in the Global Financial Crisis.
 A Comparative Analysis (Ashgate 2013), Engineering Constitutional Change.
 A Comparative Perspective on Europe, Canada and the USA (Routledge 2013).